 Blanchard had no difficulty with this group, but he soon realised he was seeing another group too.
 These were older, very masculine, didn’t look or act like women at all and — critically — were not primarily attracted to men.

 However, they were in distress .
 So Blanchard began to develop an explanation that would allow him, ethically, to give them a letter of recommendation for GRS.

-This difference had previously been noted by researchers and the types had been classified as ‘True’ and ‘Pseudo’ transsexual.
-In most cases ‘Pseudo’ transsexuals were refused recommendation for GRS, because they were considered to be fetishistic transvestites.
+This difference had previously been noted by researchers and in most cases non-homosexual subjects were refused recommendation for GRS, because they were considered to be fetishistic transvestites.

 Blanchard is a realist and he was not interested in the kind of pejorative thinking that would deny these people relief form their distress.
 So he carried our systematic statistical surveys over a period of years.

-This allowed him to show that the ‘Pseudo’ transsexuals were actually exhibiting a condition he called ‘autogynephilia’ (AGP).
-This he described as ‘a man’s propensity to aroused by the thought of himself as a woman’.
+This allowed him to show that the non-homosexual subjects were actually exhibiting a condition he called ‘autogynephilia’ (AGP).
+This he described as ‘a man’s propensity to sexually aroused by the thought of himself as a woman’.